hyoo-ru/mam_mol/readme.md

 # Concepts

+* Zero configuration.
+Just checkout and use it.
 * Full [reactive programming](https://en.wikipedia.org/wiki/Reactive_programming) in all application layers.
 Not only between View and ViewModel.
 * Automatic dependency tracking between reactive containers.
 No need to manual (un)subscribe and streams routing.
 * Cycle dependency detection.